-Author has written 21 stories for Goonies, Inuyasha, Misc.
-Movies, Stand By Me, Indiana Jones, Chronicles of Narnia, Swing Kids, Newsies, Batman Begins/Dark Knight, To Kill a Mockingbird, Family Guy, Les Miserables, Don Quixote, Lion King, Nancy Drew series, and Starsky and Hutch.
+Author has written 25 stories for Goonies, Inuyasha, Misc.
+Movies, Stand By Me, Indiana Jones, Chronicles of Narnia, Swing Kids, Newsies, Batman Begins/Dark Knight, To Kill a Mockingbird, Family Guy, Les Miserables, Don Quixote, Lion King, Nancy Drew series, Starsky and Hutch, and Dead Poets Society.

 Name: Zoe-- with a zillion nicknames in tow